Bendigo Airport - For pilots

 Current local traffic regulations for Bendigo Airport are:

-- Right hand circuits Runway 35 when in use.
+- Right hand circuits on Runway 05 and Runway 35 when in use

 - Circuit training not permitted between 10pm and 7am local time.